cloudify-cosmo/docs.getcloudify.org/content/about/manager_architecture/components.md

 [PostgreSQL](https://www.postgresql.org/) is an object-relational database that can handle workloads ranging from small single-machine applications to large Internet-facing applications.

-In Cloudify Manager, PostgreSQL serves two purposes:
+In the Cloudify Manager, PostgreSQL serves two purposes:

 * Provides the main database that stores the application's model (i.e. blueprints, deployments, runtime properties)
 * Provides indexing, and logs' and events' storage